Skurks/Skurks/README.md

 Scale RT.com to best-in-class SaaS | 2024 (Professional) | :nerd_face: > 25% YoY Net Revenue Growth, > 105% Net Dollar Retention
 Be a great human to others | 2024 (Personal) | :hammer_and_wrench: Pay it forward 2x a week, write 2 hand-written notes of gratitude/week
 Be a physically/mentally healthier me | 2024 (Personal) | :hammer_and_wrench: Meditate & sweat 5x a week.
 Add 10 MPH to golf swing
-Be a physically/mentally healthier me | 2024 (Personal) | :hammer_and_wrench: 100% Sleep Metrics 5x a week + Remove added sugar from lifestyle
 Be a physically/mentally healthier me | 2024 (Personal) | :hammer_and_wrench: Do 2x/week 'for-yourself' activity of > 3 hrs.
 Be a great Dad, Friend, Uncle, Son | Forever | :hammer_and_wrench: 1x a week Dad/Ders adventure.
 Call Mom/Dad 5x a week, see them 2x a month
 Be an exceptional Son to my Parents | 2024 (Personal) | :hammer_and_wrench: Simplify Mom/Dad's financial life via automation.
 Finalize by 4.30.2023
-Keep learning & building | Forever | :hammer_and_wrench:  Take a tile-laying course and redo at least 2 floors in bathrooms.
 Play more competitive golf | 2024 (Personal) | :hammer_and_wrench:  Qualify for a USGA/CDGA championship
 Never stop growing professionally | 2 Years | :hammer_and_wrench: CEO/COO/CPO/GM role